ATP Tour Championship Tennis

-ATP Tour Championship Tennis is a tennis video game published by Sega for the Genesis in 1994.
+ATP Tour Championship Tennis is a 1995 tennis video game developed by SIMS Co., Ltd. and published by Sega for the Sega Genesis.

 Gameplay

 ATP Tour is the main mode of the game, starts with the user creating a player and customizing attributes such as birth date, nationality, height, weight, and gameplay-related such as making the player right or left-handed, and choosing two moves for backhand and forehand each.
 Once the game starts, the user is placed at the bottom of the rankings.
 ATP Senior Tour consists of a single-elimination tournament with eight retired ATP players participating.
 A total of 40 licensed ATP tennis players are featured in the game, with 32 active (at the time) and 8 retired legends.

 In Exhibition mode, the player can select from a variety of combinations, ranging from a singles game against the computer, another person or just watch, up to a doubles game with four players at the same time.
 In Exhibition Tournament, the player can create a singles tournament, customizing parameters such as the length of matches, and choose between four kinds of surfaces (clay, hard, carpet and grass).